rishik2/FacedetectionProject/README.md

-# FacedetectionProject - This project can detect face/faces in an image
+# FacedetectionProject - This project can be used to detect face/faces in an image